hundredyearfarms/Hundred-Year-Farms/README.md

 ## Schedule:

-Over the course of 2021 we will continue to refine the above concept design with the help of consultants.
+Over the course of 2021 we will refine the above concept design with the help of consultants.
 Following that will be a [feasibility study](https://guides.co/g/vital-steps-a-cooperative-feasibility-study-guide/85047) that considers the state of technology, standards, regulations, and tax treatments for the integrated greenhouse and its related smart contracts.
 The feasibility study is not expected to change our concept, but rather will tell us how quickly the integrated greenhouse technology can be implemented and the scope of our activities.
 As is typical in physical (non-software) project work, following feasibility will be development of the preliminary designs, one of which will be down-selected for detailed design and then plans generated for implementation.
 Implemenation may be within this decade or, if the smart contracts are not workable, we may need to plan for an inter-generational transition to carbon-negative agroforestry.

 ## Owners